1. Air pollution and neurodegenerative diseases

 9. Manganese and neurodegeneration

 Environmental Factors in Neurodegenerative Diseases, Volume One addresses contemporary advances in neurotoxicology, with thematic volumes providing authoritative review articles on key issues in the field.
-Edited by leading subject experts, volumes are designed as in-depth overviews of the latest topic developments that analyze the effect of varied chemical agents on the nervous system.
-As a result, this serial is an essential and unique resource for researchers and graduate students alike.
+Updates in this new volume include chapters on Air pollution and neurodegenerative diseases, Mercury and Parkinson’s disease, Pesticides and PD: current evidence, Aluminum and neurodegeneration, Microglia and neurodegeneration, Dietary factors, Mitochondria in neurodegeneration, and Manganese and neurodegeneration.
+Edited by leading experts, volumes are designed as in-depth overviews of the latest topic developments that analyze the effect of varied chemical agents on the nervous system.
+It is an essential resource for researchers and graduate students alike.

 - Includes, in one single publication, a selection of comprehensive reviews devoted to neurotoxicology